Leody Taveras Player Props: Rangers vs. Angels

-The Texas Rangers, including Leody Taveras (.162 batting average in his past 10 games), take on starting pitcher Patrick Sandoval and the Los Angeles Angels at Globe Life Field, Monday at 8:05 PM ET.
+On Tuesday, Leody Taveras (.351 slugging percentage in past 10 games, with no home runs) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
+First pitch is at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Giants.
+In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Angels.

 Leody Taveras Game Info & Props vs. the Angels